 gamedata/lbp3/__book2/stickers/decorative_oddsock_star.tex is an OddSock Star inspired by the Hollywood Walk of Fame.
 Only the Swoop Star is used.

 gamedata/lbp3/__book1/stickers/signage_stitchemmap2.tex is a darkened version of the PS4 version's splash screen.
 Its filename suggests that it was originally a map of Stitchem.

 Popit Academy Tutorials

-gamedata/lbp3/misc/stickers contains two early projector images intended for the Popit Academy that tell the player how to use certain Create Mode functions.
+gamedata/lbp3/misc/stickers contains early projector images intended for the Popit Academy that tell the player how to use certain Create Mode functions.
 204.tex was added in Game Update 1.06.

 Several decorations were cut from the game.

 Found in gamedata/lbp3/_4_bunkum/fx decorations/caustics are a model and texture for an unused water caustics effect.
 Unlike a similar decoration seen in the SpongeBob SquarePants Premium Level Kit, this is comprised of a looping 16 frame animation, and it's possible to change its colours if placed onto a colour-tweakable material.

 An icon for a background found in gamedata/lbp3/__dimensional_doorways/background, suggesting that a theme called "Dimensional Doorways" was planned.
 The background itself does not exist.
 Attempting to load it brings up an unfinished version of the Manglewood background.